 Mikela Lazari is a stellar graduating student who has earned an Associate in Arts for Transfer degree (AA-T) with a major in Political Science and an Area of Emphasis in Cultural and Global Studies.
-During the graduation ceremony, she proudly wore her Gold Cord for Robe and Gold Tassel on Cap signifying that she is an Honor Graduate with a 3.9 GPA.
+Mikela was honored on 24 May 2018 during West Valley College’s 53rd Commencement and Transfer Ceremony at the City National Civic Theater in San José.
+She proudly wore her Gold Cord for Robe and Gold Tassel on Cap signifying that she is an Honor Graduate with a 3.9 GPA.
 She also wore medals awarded to her for serving as Student Trustee and as President of the Associated Student Government (ASG) of West Valley College, a Transfer stole and a Global Citizenship stole.

 Mikela was accepted at all of the University of California campuses to which she applied, including UC Berkeley, UC Los Angeles, as well as University of Southern California, Loyola Marymount University, New York University, and American University in Washington, DC.
 She has chosen to complete her undergraduate degree at UC Berkeley where she will major in Global Studies and minor in Political Economy.
 Ultimately, Mikela wants to work in international law and foreign affairs.